Telecommunications: Telephone

 Mobile phones have had a significant impact on telephone networks.
 Mobile phone subscriptions now outnumber fixed-line subscriptions in many markets.
 Sales of mobile phones in 2005 totalled 816.6 million with that figure being almost equally shared amongst the markets of Asia/Pacific (204 m), Western Europe (164 m), CEMEA (Central Europe, the Middle East and Africa) (153.5 m), North America (148 m) and Latin America (102 m).
 In terms of new subscriptions over the five years from 1999, Africa has outpaced other markets with 58.2% growth.
 Increasingly these phones are being serviced by systems where the voice content is transmitted digitally such as GSM or W-CDMA with many markets choosing to deprecate analog systems such as AMPS.

 There have also been dramatic changes in telephone communication behind the scenes.
-Starting with the operation of TAT-8 in 1988, the 1990s saw the widespread adoption of systems based on optical fibers.
-The benefit of communicating with optical fibers is that they offer a drastic increase in data capacity.
+Starting with the operation of TAT-8 in 1988, the 1990s saw the widespread adoption of systems based on optical fibres.
+The benefit of communicating with optical fibres is that they offer a drastic increase in data capacity.
 TAT-8 itself was able to carry 10 times as many telephone calls as the last copper cable laid at that time and today's optical fibre cables are able to carry 25 times as many telephone calls as TAT-8.
 This increase in data capacity is due to several factors: First, optical fibres are physically much smaller than competing technologies.
 Second, they do not suffer from crosstalk which means several hundred of them can be easily bundled together in a single cable.
 Lastly, improvements in multiplexing have led to an exponential growth in the data capacity of a single fibre.

 Assisting communication across many modern optical fibre networks is a protocol known as Asynchronous Transfer Mode (ATM).
 The ATM protocol allows for the side-by-side data transmission mentioned in the second paragraph.
 It is suitable for public telephone networks because it establishes a pathway for data through the network and associates a traffic contract with that pathway.
 The traffic contract is essentially an agreement between the client and the network about how the network is to handle the data; if the network cannot meet the conditions of the traffic contract it does not accept the connection.
 This is important because telephone calls can negotiate a contract so as to guarantee themselves a constant bit rate, something that will ensure a caller's voice is not delayed in parts or cut off completely.
 There are competitors to ATM, such as Multiprotocol Label Switching (MPLS), that perform a similar task and are expected to supplant ATM in the future.